Mixed-Set Decision Strategy for Qualifiers and Close Answers

 | Security mismatch | Opens broad access to make a service work | Allows only the required source, destination, port, and direction |

-If two choices both sound technically valid, ask which one is better constrained by the prompt.
-Network+ scenario questions normally include a reason one option is narrower, earlier, safer, or more evidence-based.
+When two choices both sound valid, ask which is better constrained by the prompt.
+A Network+ scenario almost always makes one option narrower, earlier, safer, or more evidence-based.

 A Practical Elimination Method